 No products in the cart.

-All whole house water filters are not created equal however.
+It shouldn’t come as a surprise to hear that whole house water filters are not created equal.
 When picking the best whole house filter for your home, ensure that the system and replacement filters are high quality and built to last.
 Spending money on a whole house filter unit that does not function correctly is a waste and you might be endangering your family’s health too.
-At Premiere Sales, we endeavor to always provide balanced, objective insight on your filtration needs, so we’ll explore the advantages and disadvantages of whole house water filters.
+At Premiere Sales, we aim to provide balanced, objective insight on your filtration needs, so we’ll explore the advantages and disadvantages of whole house water filters.
 This way, you can make the best decision for your household needs.
-But first, let’s take a look at what a whole house water filter is and how they work.

 Whole House Water Filter Overview

 Whole house water filter systems are typically installed along your main water line.
 This way all of the water that enters your home is decontaminated.
 As a result, all of your faucets including bath, shower, toilets, laundry, etc. will dispense filtered water.
 A whole house water filter is especially important if you want to be protected against the many water contaminants found in municipal water.
 (If you’re also looking to purify the water you use for your garden and sprinkler systems, you’d be well-advised to consult your city water utility to check what’s in your water.
 The main line often splits in a house’s foundation slab, or even at the street level, dividing house and yard).

 Pros and Cons of Whole House Water Filtration Systems

 With anything in life, there are pros and cons.
 The same can be said of whole house water filters too.

 Advantages of a Whole House Water Filtration System

 - Every water outlet in your home dispenses clean, decontaminated water